nf-core/website/src/content/events/2023/hackathon-october-2023.md

 You can register for the nf-core hackathon or the Nextflow Summit, or both.
 You're welcome to attend in-person or online.
 Attendance online is free, attending in person costs €79 (€100 incl.
 VAT).

-*Registration closes September 9, or when sold out.*
+**Registration closes September 9, or when sold out.**

+The 2022 Barcelona hackathon did sell out.
+So be sure to register early to avoid disappointment!

 <a class="btn btn-success btn-lg mb-3" href="https://summit.nextflow.io/register/"><i class="fa-solid fa-id-card me-2"></i> Register now</a>